file-format/Products/content/en/pdf/php/tcpdf/index.md

 <p>The TCPDF is an open source PHP library that gives software developers the capability to generate PDF documents using PHP commands without any external dependencies.
 The great thing about TCPDF is that it is considered to be the only PHP-based library that includes complete support for UTF-8 Unicode and right-to-left languages.</p>
-<p>The library has included support for several important features such as creating PDF documents, font subletting, images &  graphic support, native support for JPEG, PNG and SVG images, 1D and 2D barcode support, manage PDF page header and footer,  encryption and decryption support, PDF annotations,  table of content, text rendering modes, custom page formats, custom margins, page units and much more.</p>
+<p>The library supports several important features such as creating PDF documents, font subletting, images & graphic support, native support for JPEG, PNG and SVG images, 1D and 2D barcode support, manage PDF page header and footer, encryption and decryption support, PDF annotations, table of content, text rendering modes, custom page formats, custom margins, page units and much more.</p>
 <p>The library is considered to be one of the most popular and the most used PHP libraries in the world because it has been included in the most popular PHP-based CMS and applications, including Joomla, Drupal, Moodle, phpMyAdmin, and so on.</p>

 {{< /SinglePage/PageBody/tab/text >}}